 The Company (categorized as Class 2) monitors and controls the concentration risk in regard to the trading book exposures to a client or a group of connected clients in accordance with Part four of IFR.
-The concentration risk is defined as an investment firm's large exposures to specific counterparties based on the provisions of the CRR that apply to large exposures in the trading book.
+The concentration risk is defined as an investment firm's large exposures to specific counterparties.